GDAI Strategic Plan

 • Identify and seek diverse opportunities for funding and partnerships that align with GDA’s mission, vision, and values.

-• Diversify funding sources including Government, Community, and private sources.
+• Diversify funding sources including Government, community, and private sources.

 • Identify service gaps and funding opportunities and be ready to present a funding proposal when these opportunities arise.